- About Katanning SHS

 - Career and Enterprise

 - Health & Physical Education

 - The Arts – Visual, Performing, Media

 - Vocational Education & Training (VET) & Workplace Learning (WPL)

 Career and Enterprise

 The course reflects the importance of career development knowledge, understanding and skills in securing, creating and sustaining work.
+Work, including unpaid voluntary work, is fundamentally important in defining the way we live, relate to others and in determining the opportunities we have throughout life.
+The world of work is complex and constantly changing.
 The course recognises that work both reflects and shapes the culture and values of our society.

 Workplaces have different structures which impact on their practices and processes and how they operate.
-Each workplace is unique and its organisation governs workplace settings and patters of work.
+Each workplace is unique and its organisation governs workplace settings and patterns of work.

 The Career and Enterprise General course has been constructed using, and is strongly aligned to, the knowledge, skills and understandings from the Core Skills for Work Development Framework (2013) and the Australian Blueprint for Career Development (the Blueprint).